Gavin & Stacey: The Finale (2024)

+Documentaries

+Behind-the-scenes documentaries were aired after the 2019 and 2024 Christmas specials, titled 12 Days of Christmas and Gavin & Stacey: A Fond Farewell, respectively.

 Production

 The idea for the show occurred to actor James Corden during a wedding reception, and he then developed the idea with co-writer Ruth Jones, whom he had met during the filming of ITV drama Fat Friends.
 Corden claims to have been inspired by the story of his own real life best friend Gavin, who met his wife over the phone at work, and arranged to meet.
 They presented it to the BBC as a one-off play entitled It's My Day, but the BBC instead asked for a full series.

 The roles of Gavin and Stacey were cast through an auditioning process, but were almost immediately given to Mathew Horne and Joanna Page on the strength of their chemistry together.
 The roles of Nessa and Smithy were written by Corden and Jones for themselves.
-Some roles were written with certain actors in mind; Uncle Bryn was written specifically for Rob Brydon, who had attended school with Jones, whilst Pam was written specifically for Alison Steadman, who had also worked on Fat Friends.
+Some roles were written with certain actors in mind: Uncle Bryn was written specifically for Rob Brydon, who had attended school with Jones; whilst Pam was written specifically for Alison Steadman, who had also worked on Fat Friends.
 Jones had worked with Julia Davis in her sitcom Nighty Night, and the role of Dawn was written with her in mind.
 Additionally, Corden had appeared with Adrian Scarborough in the Alan Bennett-penned play and film, The History Boys, which led to him being cast in the role of Pete.
 An audition process was used to cast the roles of Mick and Gwen, whilst the roles of Gavin's friends were given to Corden's co-stars in The History Boys.

-The three series were shot largely in Cardiff (which acted as parts of Billericay) in Barry and the surrounding area, including Dinas Powys, Sully and Penarth.
+The three series were shot largely in Cardiff (which acted as parts of Billericay) and in Barry and the surrounding area, including Dinas Powys, Sully and Penarth.
 The show's popularity has been credited with boosting the tourist trade to Barry and its popular seafront of Barry Island, through visitors wishing to visit the various filming locations.
 Gavin's house (address "23 Limetree Avenue") was set in Billericay but was actually filmed on location in Laburnum Way, Dinas Powys in Wales.
-The opening episode features location shooting in Leicester Square in London which was filmed in 2006.
+The opening episode features location shooting in Leicester Square in London, which was filmed in 2006.